marchesi-m/marchesi-m/README.md

 - 🐍 Hi, I’m @marchesi-m, and this is my GitHub!
-- 👀 I’m interested in making games and web development with Python, as well as making applications with TKinter
+- ❤ I code in Python and enjoy developing small applications with Tkinter
+- 👓 I am currently learning web development with Django
-- 📫 If you have any questions here's how you can reach me - marti.marchesi@gmail.com
+- 📫 If you have any questions here's how you can reach me - mario.tazza@gmail.com

 <!---
 marchesi-m/marchesi-m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.